 The Trust's main office in Vancouver is leased under an operating lease beginning February 2016 and expiring January 2023.
-Monthly rent is currently \$10,039 subject to annual increases.
-The total lease is expensed over the life of the lease on a straight-line basis with deferred rent totaling \$27,083 at December 31, 2016, recorded as a liability.
+Monthly rent is currently \$10,691 subject to annual increases.
+The Trust also leases an office in Portland under an operating lease which expires September 2020, with current monthly rent of \$2,185 subject to annual increases.
+The Trust receives one month with no rent annually.
+Both of these leases are expensed over the life of the lease on a straight-line basis with deferred rent totaling \$28,831 at December 31, 2017, recorded as a liability (\$27,083 at December 31, 2016).